pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-**pdjr-skplugin-devantech** implements an interface for Devantech DS series Ethernet relay devices.
+**pdjr-skplugin-devantech** implements an interface to Devantech DS series Ethernet relay devices.

-Each model in the DS range provides a mix of general purpose I/O and relay output channels: the number of each type varies from model to model.
+DS devices provide a mix of general purpose analogue input, digital input and relay output channels: the number of each type varies from model to model.

-On some devices I/O channels can be configured as digital (switch) inputs or ADC inputs, but the current version of this plugin only supports switch input use.
+The plugin represents a DS module as a Signal K switchbank with both digital input channels amd relay output channels.
+The plugin provides an interface and operating characteristic for DS switchbanks that mimics the familiar NMEA 2000 switchbank scheme.

-A DS module is identified in the plugin by its IP address but it can be represented in Signal K as a switchbank called after this address or by any unique user-configured name.
+A DS module is uniquely identified by its Ethernet IP address and, by deafault, the plugin uses this address as the switchbank identifier in Signal K.
+Each channel in a DS associated switchbank is conventionally named 'r*nn*' (if it is a relay output channel) or 's*nn*' (if it is a switch input channel) with *nn* specifying the associated DS module channel address.

+By default the plugin installs DS switchbanks in the usual Signal K location and, relying on default naming conventions, a relay channel will have name like 'electrical.switches.bank.192168001006.r3.state'.
+Overriding defaults allows any naming strategy consistent with Signal K's specification, so the same DS relay could be named 'electrical.switches.bank.forlocker.gas-valve.state'.

-The plugin listens on a specified TCP port for status reports from configured DS devices and uses the received data to update Signal K switchbank paths associated with the transmitting device.
+The plugin listens on a user-configured TCP port for status reports from configured DS devices and uses the received data to update Signal K switchbank paths associated with the transmitting device.

 Receipt of status notifications from a DS device causes the plugin to establish and maintain a persistent TCP connection to the notifying